Google Gemini Explained: Overview of Gemini AI Models

 Gemini 2.5 Pro

 Gemini 2.5 Pro is available both via the web app at gemini.google.com and via the mobile app for Android and iOS.
-Previously, access to this model was limited to subscribers of the paid Google AI Pro (formerly Gemini Advanced) plan.
+Previously, access to this model was limited to subscribers of the paid Google AI Pro (formerly Gemini Advanced).
 However, it is now offered in both the paid and free trial versions.

 Gemini 2.5 Flash